ethereum/remix-project/libs/remix-ws-templates/src/templates/eip7702/README.md

 ### Basics

-It exists 2 differents type of accounts:
+In the Ethereum blockchain there are two different types of accounts:
 - Externally Owned Account (EOA): which require a private key and could initiate transactions.
 - Smart Contract Account: which represents code deployed in the blockchain.